 Why Hydrogen?

-As we tackle the effects of climate change on our environment, the UK has legally mandated achieving Net Zero by 2050.
-This means the carbon we emit must not exceed the carbon we remove.
+As we tackle the effects of climate change, the UK has legislated for the amount of carbon we emit to no longer exceed the carbon we remove from the environment by 2050.

 The UK remains heavily dependent on fossil fuels for energy.
 Natural gas, diesel and petrol all contribute heavily to carbon emissions and therefore the fuels we use need to change.